neijrr/nextcloud_passwords_handbook_ru/Administrators/System-Requirements.md

 More information can be found in the [documentation](https://docs.nextcloud.com/server/latest/go.php?to=admin-background-jobs).

 ### Browser Support
-The web interface of Passwords is designed to support the latest versions of major browsers.
+We support the current version of Chrome and Firefox and assume that most browsers based on these will work as well.
-This includes most browsers based on Chromium and Firefox Quantum (Version 57+).
+We do not support specific browser addons.

 ### PHP Requirements
 To keep your PHP version updated, we recommend the [PHP PPA from deb.sury.org](https://deb.sury.org/#php-packages)